pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

 # Ingress certificates inventory

-The effective number of ingress endpoints can vary widely, depending on the installation profile, excluded packages and end-user facing resources (e.g.
+The effective number of ingress endpoints can vary widely, depending on the installation profile, excluded packages and end-user facing resources, for example, `Workload`, and `AuthServer`.
-`Workload`, `AuthServer`).
 As a result, the number of TLS certificates is not fixed but a function of the platform's configuration and tenancy.

-TAP's components can be categorized into those which don't have ingress endpoints and those which do.
+Tanzu Application Platform's components can be categorized into those which don't have ingress endpoints and those which do.
 The latter further break down into those which have a fixed number of ingress endpoints and those which offer Kubernetes APIs with ingress.

 >**Note** The lowercase "ingress" refers to any resource which facilitates
->ingress, e.g. core `Ingress` and Contour's `HTTPProxy`.
+>ingress, for example, core `Ingress` and Contour's `HTTPProxy`.

-To help with planning and accounting of TLS certificates, here's an inventory of TAP's components respective ingress:
+Use the following table component's respective ingress to help with planning and accounting of TLS certificates:

 Package name | Profiles | Has ingress | Ingress purpose | Supports ingress issuer | Supports wildcards | # of ingress | SANs | TLS Documentation
 ---|---|---|---|---|---|---|---|---|